Planet: Planets in the Solar System

-Planetary attributes

-The tables below summarise some properties of objects generally agreed to satisfy geophysical planet definitions.
-There are many smaller dwarf planet candidates, such as Salacia, that have not been included in the tables because astronomers disagree on whether or not they are dwarf planets.
-The diameters, masses, orbital periods, and rotation periods of the major planets are available from the Jet Propulsion Laboratory.
-JPL also provides their semi-major axes, inclinations, and eccentricities of planetary orbits, and the axial tilts are taken from their Horizons database.
-Other information is summarized by NASA.
-The data for the dwarf planets and planetary-mass moons is taken from list of gravitationally rounded objects of the Solar System, with sources listed there.

-As all the planetary-mass moons exhibit synchronous rotation, their rotation periods equal their orbital periods.

 Exoplanets

-An exoplanet (extrasolar planet) is a planet outside the Solar System.
+An exoplanet is a planet outside the Solar System.
 Known exoplanets range in size from gas giants about twice as large as Jupiter down to just over the size of the Moon.
 Analysis of gravitational microlensing data suggests a minimum average of 1.6 bound planets for every star in the Milky Way.

 In early 1992, radio astronomers Aleksander Wolszczan and Dale Frail announced the discovery of two planets orbiting the pulsar PSR 1257+12.
-This discovery was confirmed, and is generally considered to be the first definitive detection of exoplanets.
+This discovery was confirmed and is generally considered to be the first definitive detection of exoplanets.
 Researchers suspect they formed from a disk remnant left over from the supernova that produced the pulsar.

-The first confirmed discovery of an extrasolar planet orbiting an ordinary main-sequence star occurred on 6 October 1995, when Michel Mayor and Didier Queloz of the University of Geneva announced the detection of 51 Pegasi b, an exoplanet around 51 Pegasi.
-From then until the Kepler mission most known extrasolar planets were gas giants comparable in mass to Jupiter or larger as they were more easily detected.
+The first confirmed discovery of an exoplanet orbiting an ordinary main-sequence star occurred on 6 October 1995, when Michel Mayor and Didier Queloz of the University of Geneva announced the detection of 51 Pegasi b, an exoplanet around 51 Pegasi.
+From then until the Kepler space telescope mission, most of the known exoplanets were gas giants comparable in mass to Jupiter or larger as they were more easily detected.
 The catalog of Kepler candidate planets consists mostly of planets the size of Neptune and smaller, down to smaller than Mercury.

-In 2011, the Kepler Space Telescope team reported the discovery of the first Earth-sized extrasolar planets orbiting a Sun-like star, Kepler-20e and Kepler-20f.
-Since that time, more than 100 planets have been identified that are approximately the same size as Earth, 20 of which orbit in the habitable zone of their star – the range of orbits where a terrestrial planet could sustain liquid water on its surface, given enough atmospheric pressure.
+In 2011, the Kepler space telescope team reported the discovery of the first Earth-sized exoplanets orbiting a Sun-like star, Kepler-20e and Kepler-20f.
+Since that time, more than 100 planets have been identified that are approximately the same size as Earth, 20 of which orbit in the habitable zone of their star—the range of orbits where a terrestrial planet could sustain liquid water on its surface, given enough atmospheric pressure.
 One in five Sun-like stars is thought to have an Earth-sized planet in its habitable zone, which suggests that the nearest would be expected to be within 12 light-years distance from Earth.
 The frequency of occurrence of such terrestrial planets is one of the variables in the Drake equation, which estimates the number of intelligent, communicating civilizations that exist in the Milky Way.